anupal01/TravixTest/README.md

     TransformDataConfig.yaml -- Config file.

-3.Read from PubSub and insert into Bigquery.
-Below are the scripts and driver.
+3. Read from PubSub and insert into Bigquery.
+Below are the scripts and config:

     SubscribeIntoBigquery.py --main script